oresat/oresat-linux/docs/repos.rst

 Short wave infrared camera to map cirrus clouds.
 Another payload for OreSat.

-- `oresat-cfc-hardware`_ Hardware design for the CFC board.
+- `oresat-cfc-software`_ CFC daemon.
+- `oresat-linux-prucam`_ A kernel module for interfacing to camera with a PRU.

 Support Software
 ----------------